Pitrified/climbing-wire/README.md

 * should compute_homography be part of a class? so something like `ch = ComputeHomography(img1, img2)`
   and in ch you have all the intermediate results
+  (and you can call ch.plot_matches() or ch.plot_homography() or ch.plot_warped() or ch.warp(points))
+  (and we need them to compute the distance between the two frames) the distance can just be the sum of the squared distances between the warped corners

 * consider the framerate when using DTW